FrancisVarga/processus-schreibmaschine/doc/couchbase.md

 $memId      = implode(":", array($record['channel'], strtolower($record['level_name']), md5(uniqid(null, true))));
 ```

-The key generation is very important in this.
-Sure i can remove channel and level_name it's in the document, it's only a flavor to easy read key structures and prevent collision in the key.
+The key generation is very important in this case.
+Sure i can remove channel and level_name it's in the document, it's only a flavor to easy read key structures and prevent collision in the keys.

 Couchbase 2.0 Views:
 --------------------